VikramP7/RelayMachine/readme.md

 ## Program Memory

 Rough Plan is to use a bunch of dipswitches to manual program in each line of OP-Codes

+Along with a big MUX to then select which opcode line we are at based on the Program counter (PC)

 ## Registers